 Any information acquired by the University through the Sites is subject to the limitations set forth in the Information Practices Act.
 The University will not distribute or share electronically collected personal information (as defined in subdivision (d) of California Government Code Section 11015.5) about users to any third party without the permission of the user, except in narrow circumstances set forth in this Notice.
 The University will not sell any electronically collected personal information to any third party.
 Such electronically-collected personal information is exempt from requests made pursuant to the California Public Records Act (Chapter 3.5 (commencing with Section 6250) of Division 7 of Title 1).

 We use information that we collect about you or that you provide to us, including any personal information:

 - To provide you with information that you request from us.

-- To process application, registration and enrollment requests when you apply, register or enroll for our campuses, events, programs or services, or otherwise administer your participation in our events, programs or services, including (without limitation) study abroad and distance learning, financial aid, housing and dining.
+- To process application, registration and enrollment requests when you apply, register or enroll at any of our campuses, events, programs or services, or otherwise to administer your participation in our events, programs or services, including (without limitation) study abroad and distance learning, financial aid, housing and dining.

 - To collect and process donations, gifts and donor information.

 - To process service requests from students, staff, faculty, and other members of the campus community, including the facilitation of parking permit and identification card requests.

 - To process registration for sports, cultural, educational, and other university events.

 - To respond to your questions, requests, comments or complaints and determine your satisfaction with our events, programs and services.